ElaDiDu/readable-ds-lua/README.md

 Meaning if this is 100 for some act you'll probably see the entity idle/wander around (as that is usually what's in the AfterAttackAct for bosses) after executing said act.

-## Check this community made explanation on many of the helper functions and sub-goals used (made by modders), if you see a function whose name doesn't clarify its purpose, go here and CTRL + F:
+## Check this community made explanation on many of the helper functions and sub-goals used in the AIs (made by modding community), if you see a function whose name doesn't clarify its purpose, go here and CTRL + F:
 https://docs.google.com/spreadsheets/d/1_tvSopHY_A_s70a_VO9xzX78fN7ig1oKJihuDjWDB-g/edit#gid=1578583932

-Even though I try to shortly describe what every act does, sometimes fully explaining is cumbersome so just look at the code and use the animation id for visual reference.
+Even though I try to shortly describe what every act does, sometimes fully explaining is cumbersome so just look at the code and use the animation id table for visual reference.
 Other helpful things to know:
 - TARGET_ENE_0 is the entity's target, usually you!
 But possibly a summon or a different entity.
 - GetMapHitRadius(entity) gets the entity's hitbox radius as defined in NPCParam.